List of Hollyoaks characters introduced in 1995–1996: Greg Andersen

-Greg Andersen is a fictional character on the long-running Channel 4 British television soap opera Hollyoaks.
+Greg Andersen was played by Alvin Stardust from 1995 to 1996.
 He was introduced as part of the Andersen family and the father of original character Natasha, the husband of Jane Andersen, father of Sarah Andersen and brother of Celia Osborne.
 He first appeared in 1995 as the landlord of The Dog in the Pond and was the first landlord of the longstanding pub which currently survives today and has been the centre of many storylines.
 After Natasha died he sold the pub to Celia and her husband Jack Osborne and went back to the United States with Jane and Sarah.
 In 2005, Jack invited him, Jane and Sarah to his wedding with Frankie, however he and Jane couldn't attend due to flight comments, while Sarah had work conflicts.

 In 2013, it was revealed that Greg was not Darren's uncle.
 In 2016, Jack's son Darren Osborne and his wife Nancy Osborne went to visit him, Jane and Sarah for a while.

-Bazz
+Bazil McCourtey

-Bazil "Bazz" McCourtey is a fictional character from the long-running Channel 4 soap opera Hollyoaks, played by Toby Sawyer.
-He first appeared in the first episode of the series, airing on 23 October 1995 before leaving 3 years later.
+Bazil "Bazz" McCourtey was played by Toby Sawyer.
+He first appeared in the first episode of the series, airing on 23 October 1995, before leaving 3 years later.
 He was the friend of Tony Hutchinson, Jambo Bolton and Kurt Benson.
 He was a DJ and a musician who was part of the band the Crazy Bazz Studs with Lucy Benson and Carol Groves.
 He was also part of a band with Kurt, Jambo and Tony and tried to get his song played while at clubs in Ibiza while on holiday.
 He briefly dated Lucy but later came out as gay.
 The Chester Chronicle described him as "fun-loving", "quirky" and "party guy DJ Bazz" and who "turned up in his van".
 The Daily Record described him as "awful" and said after his exit that they thought it "was safe to turn my TV set on again".